jibijose/gatling_cluster/README.md

 ### Gatling cluster

+This creates a cluster of gatling VMs, remotely executes simulation, and collects, aggregates and reports the final report.
+This allows us to scale gatling to any server load without worrying about gatling server resources.
+VM provisioning is also automated for aws and azure.
+It creates VMs on cloud, and also destroys all gatling VMs once simulation is finished.
+We can easily pull gatling cluster into any automated tool.

 ## VM provisioning

 If you want to provision aws VMs for gatling cluster then please follow this [AWS VMs](aws/README.md)